-8 How is MPS I diagnosed?
+How is MPS VII diagnosed?

-Doctors may consider testing for MPS I when signs and symptoms of the disease are present and are not explained by other causes.
+Doctors may consider testing for MPS VII when signs and symptoms of the disease are present and are not explained by other causes.
 All diagnostic tests should be overseen by a doctor with expertise in LSDs, as the tests are complicated and results may be difficult to interpret.

-To diagnose MPS I, the doctor will typically first do a urine test to look for levels of GAG that are higher than normal.
+To diagnose MPS VII, the doctor will typically first do a urine test to look for levels of GAG that are higher than normal.
 The results are compared to levels of GAG that are known to be normal for various ages.
-Most, but not all, individuals with MPS have

-GAG levels in their urine that are higher than those of individuals without MPS.
+Most, but not all, individuals with MPS have GAG levels in their urine that are higher than those of individuals without MPS.

-A urine test is only one of the first steps in diagnosing MPS I; a clear diagnosis requires a test to measure levels of enzyme activity in the blood or skin cells.
+A urine test is only one of the first steps in diagnosing MPS VII; a clear diagnosis requires a test to measure levels of enzyme activity in the blood or skin cells.
 In healthy individuals, the tests show white blood cells, serum and skin cells that contain normal levels of enzyme activity.
-In individuals with MPS I, the enzyme activity levels are much lower or absent.
+In individuals with MPS VII, the enzyme activity levels are much lower or absent.

-Early diagnosis of MPS I is critical.
-The earlier MPS I is diagnosed, the sooner potential treatment options can be Early diagnosis of MPS I is critical.

-explored and supportive care may be started to help you or your loved one and potentially prevent some of the permanent damage that may be caused by the disease.
+Early diagnosis of MPS VII is critical.
+The earlier MPS VII is diagnosed, the sooner potential treatment options can be explored and supportive care may be started to help you or your loved one and potentially prevent some of the permanent damage that may be caused by the disease.